LinjunLu-Cam/LinjunLu-Cam.github.io/_teaching/TA-WVU-1.md

 location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Heading 1
+Heading 1 Fall 2020 (45 undergraduate students).
+Duty: Graded assignments, team projects, and addressed students’ questions in Q&A sessions
 ======
 Fall 2020 (45 undergraduate students).
 Duty: Graded assignments, team projects, and addressed students’ questions in Q&A sessions